mxh1999/SimpleDatabase/README.md

 A simple database.

 lab5 passed.

-I will never try to debug a multi-threading program.
-NEVER.
+I will never try to debug a multi-threading program. *NEVER*.
 Timeout mechanism is the BEST!